 - Can you back up all of your opinions and claims with proof?

-While writing an online review, remember that the words you use can easily be misunderstood, misinterpreted or taken out of context.
-Keep in mind that as long as your review is based on facts and your personal point of view, it can be less vulnerable to a lawsuit or other legal action.
+While writing an online review, remember that words and phrasing can easily be misunderstood, misinterpreted or taken out of context, especially when emotions get involved.
+Keep in mind that as long as a review is based on facts and a personal point of view, it can be less vulnerable to a lawsuit or other legal action.

 Are there protections for online reviewers?